1. Overview

 ./mvnw clean install -Pdocker -DskipTests

-# Start full stack (default)
+# Start full stack

-docker compose -f doc/docker/compose-local.yaml up -d
+docker compose -f doc/docker/compose-local.yaml --profile mock-popp up -d

 # Start with performance profile (clients bypass Tiger-Proxy)